MicrosoftEdge/WebView2Feedback/specs/LaunchingRegisteredProtocols.md

     else
     {
         // Otherwise allow the popup dialog, and allow the user to decide
-        // whether or not to allow the registered protocol to launch. e.Handled = false;
+        // whether or not to allow the protocol to launch. e.Handled = false;
     }
     webView.CoreWebView2.FrameCreated += (sender, args) =>